Survivor: The Australian Outback: Future appearances

 Tina Wesson, Colby Donaldson, Jerri Manthey, Alicia Calaway, and Amber Brkich returned to compete in Survivor: All-Stars.
 Donaldson and Manthey would again return for Survivor: Heroes vs. Villains.
 Michael Skupin returned in Survivor: Philippines, while Wesson would also appear on Survivor: Blood vs. Water along with her daughter, Katie Collins (who appeared in The Australian Outback as a loved one via video chat).
 Jeff Varner and Kimmi Kappenberg returned for Survivor: Cambodia, and Varner made his third Survivor appearance in Survivor: Game Changers.
 Brkich, under her married name Mariano, competed again in Survivor: Winners at War.
-Donaldson is set to compete on Survivor 50: In the Hands of the Fans.
+Donaldson also competed on Survivor 50: In the Hands of the Fans.

 Outside Survivor, Brkich competed on The Amazing Race 7 with her fiancé and fellow Survivor alumnus Rob Mariano.
 The couple then returned for The Amazing Race 11.
 Varner and Calaway made an appearance on Big Brother 2.

 Season summary

 The season was filmed near the Herbert River in Queensland, Australia.

 The sixteen contestants were divided into two tribes, Kucha and Ogakor, named after Aboriginal words for Kangaroo and Crocodile, respectively.

 Although Ogakor fared significantly worse in challenges, the tribes remained even after Kucha member Michael suffered third-degree burns from a campfire and had to be medically evacuated.

 The tribes entered the merge with 5 members apiece, naming the merged tribe Barramundi after a fish native to Australia.
 The first vote after the merge saw a tie, but Kucha member Jeff was eliminated due to previous votes being cast against him.
 Ogakor's majority alliance of Colby, Keith, and Tina alternated between eliminating former Kucha members and betraying former tribe-mates Jerri and Amber.

 The three stayed together until the end of the game, and Colby took Tina with him into the final Tribal Council.
 Tina's strategic plan was valued over Colby's prowess in challenges, and she was awarded the title of Sole Survivor by a jury vote of 4–3.